waynegraham/registry.clir.org/_projects/2017-digitization-and-re-cataloging-of-the-baltimore-gas.md

 ---
 layout: project
-title: "Digitization and Re-Cataloging of the Baltimore Gas & Electric Company Image Collection"
+title: Digitization and Re-Cataloging of the Baltimore Gas & Electric Company Image Collection
 ---